 If applicable, one (1) official copy of the individual marksheets from all current and previous institutions.
 Consolidated marksheets will not be accepted as official. (unofficial individual marksheets may be used for the review process).
-You may upload* copies of the individual marksheet(s) to your applicant portal after you have submitted your application.
+You may upload copies of the individual marksheet(s) to your applicant portal after you have submitted your application.

 Letters of Recommendation

 - Letters of recommendation that are submitted via email will only be accepted if they are sent directly from the recommender (no exceptions).

 - You are not permitted to use letters of recommendation from a different term for a new application, unless it is a deferral.

 - Letters of recommendation should be solicited from sources knowledgeable of your academic and professional capabilities.

 - They should also describe your qualifications for the specific degree program into which you are applying.

 GRE TEST SCORES (COLORADO SCHOOL OF MINES INSTITUTION CODE: 4073)

 - All graduate degree programs at Mines require completion of the Graduate Record Examination (GRE).
 We will accept GRE scores from tests taken within the past five years.
 COVID-19 Update: GRE – Test at Home is now available for you to take the GRE from the comfort of your home.
 The test is identical in content, format and on-screen experience to the GRE General Test taken at a test center and scores are ready in 10-15 days.